Suite PreCure: Minor Land

-Noise is a powerful bird-like demon and the main antagonist of the series, born from humanity's collective sorrow.
+Noise is a powerful bird-like demon, born from humanity's collective sorrow.
 He is responsible for turning Mephisto evil, as his song brainwashes those who hear it.
 Since Otokichi sealed Noise away in stone, Falsetto has been trying to revive him by playing the Melody of Sorrow to absorb energy from those who hear it.
 After Noise breaks free from his seal upon hearing an incomplete Melody of Sorrow, he assumes a chick-like form that Ako names P-chan (ピーちゃん), which he uses to get close to the Cures and steal their Notes.
 However, he is soon discovered to be Noise after attempting to attack Otokichi.
 Noise fully resurrects once the Melody of Sorrow is completed and resumes his attack on Major Land, and after absorbing Bassdrum and Baritone, assumes a more human-like form to overpower the Cures.
 However, the Cures manage to purify Noise, and he is later reborn from the joy of humanity as a newborn chick.